Man struggling to quit substance use without medical detox

 What is Detox?

 Detoxification is a process that clears toxins (poisons) from the body of someone who is addicted to alcohol or drugs.
-Additionally, the goal of detox is to reduce the effects of withdrawal during this first stage of treatment.
+The goal of detox is to reduce the effects of withdrawal during this first stage of treatment.

 Heroin Withdrawal

 When a person stops using heroin, the body needs time to recover.
-Consequently, that causes withdrawal symptoms.
-Withdrawal can start any time long-term use is cut back or stopped.
-Additionally, withdrawal symptoms for people who first quit using heroin can be very severe—medications during the beginning phase of our heroin detox program help ease cravings and other painful symptoms.
+That recovery causes withdrawal symptoms.
+Withdrawal can start any time long-term use is cut back or stopped, and symptoms for people who first quit using heroin can be very severe.
+Medications during the beginning phase of our heroin detox program help ease cravings and other painful symptoms.

-Withdrawal symptoms are very uncomfortable but generally not life-threatening.
-Symptoms typically start within 12 hours of the last heroin usage and 30 hours of the last methadone exposure.
-However, severe symptoms usually peak about 48 to 72 hours after last use and can last from 4 to 10 days, but the severity lessens over time.
+Withdrawal symptoms are uncomfortable but generally not life-threatening.
+They typically start within 12 hours of the last heroin usage and within 30 hours of the last methadone exposure.
+Severe symptoms usually peak about 48 to 72 hours after last use and can last 4 to 10 days, with severity lessening over time.

 • Agitation